Do you ever get frustrated by the sheer volume of financial accounts that you need to keep track of?

 We’ve talked a lot about what Mint can do, but it’s not an all-encompassing solution to all your financial needs.

 The main shortcoming of Mint is that while it’s great as an account aggregator, it cannot help you actually manage each individual account.
-You can’t deposit or withdraw money using Mint.
-You can’t transfer money between accounts.
-It’s also impossible to pay bills on Mint, though the company did offer a bill pay service up until last year.
+You can’t deposit or withdraw money, transfer money, or pay bills using Mint.

 Most of all, it’s important to remember that Mint can help you track your spending and set budgets, but only you can control your income and what you buy.